 - Pertinent defenses and remedies to these torts

 Students also utilize and enhance their legal research and writing skills in the field of torts.

 This module includes learning how binding contracts are formed and how to understand them.
-Topics covered include pitfalls that can make contracts invalid as well as the defenses which may allow a party to avoid having to fulfill obligations under a valid contract.
+Topics covered include pitfalls that can make contracts invalid as well as the defenses that may allow a party to avoid having to fulfill obligations under a valid contract.
 It also covers how to calculate damages for breaches of contract.
 The module provides instruction in how to draft typical clauses that appear in many contracts.

 Criminal Law and Procedure

 Focuses on the procedural and substantive areas of common law crimes.
-Topics covered will address some of the issues that emanate from the fourth, fifth, sixth, and eighth Amendments of the Constitution of the United States.
+Topics covered will address some of the issues that emanate from the fourth, fifth, sixth and eighth Amendments of the Constitution of the United States.
 The areas of criminal law that are covered include:

 - General concepts